forestdb/forestdb.org/models/2025-problang-politeness.md

 Prioritizing the *presentational* utility leads speakers to use indirect speech, realized as negated adjectival phrases in this model.
 There are 8 possible utterances: 4 without negation (*“terrible”*, *“bad”*, *“good”*, *“amazing”*) and 4 with negation (*“not terrible”*, *“not bad”*, *“not good”*, *“not amazing”*).
 The negated utterances are more difficult to comprehend than the unnegated utterances, so they have a higher cost of 0.35 while the unnegated utterances have a cost of 0.

 [Yoon et al. (2018)](https://psyarxiv.com/67ne8) obtained literal semantics of the utterances through an experiment probing participant judgments.
-They were presented with a state (0, 1, 2, 3) and an utterance (“Do you think Ann thought the presentation was [1 of 8 utterances]?”) and responded with “yes” or “no”.
+They were presented with a state (0, 1, 2, 3) and an utterance (*“Do you think Ann thought the presentation was [1 of 8 utterances]?”*) and responded with *“yes”* or *“no”*.

 ## Literal Listener 0 (**L0**)

 Literal listener (**L0**) is the same from the vanilla RSA model.
 They only interpret the literal semantics of the utterances according to the meaning function.
 Running one of the new utterances *"not bad"* results in a probability distribution of states identical to *"not bad"* values in the literal semantics.
 ~~~~
 ///fold: